 help you to

 enjoy a memorable tour.

-bowling side we have two teams in the Brighton and Hove District
+bowling side we have a team in the Brighton and Hove District

-only), in Division 2 and Division 4, and one in the Newhaven
+only), in Division 2 and one in the Newhaven

 Evening League, the Peacehaven